 1. REGRESSION TESTING

-The primary area of automated testing is regression testing.
-This helps ensure that changes to a product base are not creating bugs in the existing product.
+A primary focus area for automated testing is regression testing.
+Regression testing helps ensure that changes in product code do not create bugs in the existing product.
 Regression testing usually takes place in the Test environment.

 The LEAPWORK Automation Platform comes with native plugins to the common build and release services such as Jenkins, TFS, Atlassian Bamboo, and TeamCity.